fbpx

 Resilient flooring is about flexibility and durability.
 It allows you to achieve the design you are desiring, like the look of tile or hardwood floors, often as a much more affordable option.

-Flexible Luxury Vinyl Tile Flooring
+Flexible Luxury Vinyl Plank Flooring

-Are you looking to redesign a space in your home?
-Consider installing flexible luxury vinyl flooring due to its beneficial qualities.
-Flexible luxury vinyl is glued down to provide stability and increased adherence to the subfloor, so it’s not likely to lift or reveal wear points at the seams.
-If there’s a trouble area on your floor, this flooring option allows for the removal and replacement of planks that require replacing.
+Flexible luxury vinyl flooring is glued down to provide stability and increased adherence to the subfloor, so it’s not likely to lift or reveal wear points at the seams.
+If there’s a trouble area on your floor, this flooring option allows for the removal and replacement of planks.

 Rigid Luxury Vinyl Tile Flooring